 🌺 Make Sure You Have the Right Kind of Doc

-Many Lyme Literate Doctors are Naturopaths and this can cause a problem for disability.
-Please make sure you have at least one doctor who supports your disability application and is an MD or another kind of acceptable medical source.
+Many Lyme Literate Doctors are Naturopaths or other types of practitioners.
+A Naturopath is fine to provide extra support for your application, but this can NOT be the main doctor who helps your application.
+Please make sure that the main doctor who helps your application is an MD or another kind of acceptable medical source.
 A doctor who is a “Lyme Literate Doctor” is great, but not required.
 Realistically many people cannot afford, or cannot access, This kind of doctor.
 Any doctor who supports you and supports your application can help you.

 🌺 Social Services Connections for Lyme Disease is a great Facebook group for Lymies seeking disability and other services.